axuno/MailMergeLib/README.md

 ### Current release status
 There is no release yet, althouh the code should generally work fine.
 Any reports on issues are appreciated.
+The pre-release binaries can be found in folder "Binaries-Snapshot" for more easy evaluation.

 ### History
 MailMergeLib was introduced back in 2007 on [CodeProject](http://www.codeproject.com/Articles/19546/MailMergeLib-A-NET-Mail-Client-Library).
 The last version published there is 4.03.
 It is based on ```System.Net.Mail```.
 For anyone still using ```System.Net.Mail```, Jeffrey Stedfast's [Code Review] (http://jeffreystedfast.blogspot.de/2015/03/code-review-microsofts-systemnetmail.html) might be interesting, although he describes issues more polite than they actually are (especially in terms of RFC violations).